-The Federal Constitution and mainly the Federal Act on Nature and Cultural Heritage Protection (NCHA) oblige Switzerland to preserve the biological diversity of its domestic flora and fauna and their natural living environment.
+The Federal Constitution, and mainly the NCHA, oblige Switzerland to preserve the biological diversity of its domestic flora and fauna and their natural living environment.
 Approximately 36 per cent of the domestic animal, plant and fungus species in Switzerland are considered threatened.
 The legislation aims at preserving biotopes large enough to prevent extinction of domestic animal and plant species.

-In order to measure and track the condition of flora and fauna there are several means.
+There are several means to measure and track the condition of flora and fauna.
 Red lists identify the degree of the threat for various animal, plant and fungus species.
-Moreover, Biodiversity Monitoring Switzerland (BDM) observes the condition and development of biodiversity in Switzerland.
+Moreover, Biodiversity Monitoring Switzerland observes the condition and development of biodiversity in Switzerland.
 It implements one of the duties of the Rio Convention according to which the member states are committed to studying and monitoring biodiversity in their country and to taking measures in the case of loss.
 By-laws rule in detail the flora and fauna deserving protection on a federal level.
 As a consequence, there exists a list of living environment deserving protection, a list of protected plants, a list of protected animals and a list providing which species are to be protected on a cantonal (instead of a federal) level.